Skip to Main Content

 Key takeaways

-- It may be wise to submit a letter if another school has offered you more financial aid or if your financial circumstances have changed since submitting your FAFSA.
+• It may be wise to submit a letter if another school has offered you more aid or if your financial circumstances have changed since submitting your FAFSA.

-- State the reason you need more aid clearly and concisely in your letter and keep a respectful tone to increase your chances of getting more aid.
+• State the reason you need more aid clearly and concisely in your letter and keep a respectful tone to increase your chances of your appeal being considered.

 After you submit your FAFSA and apply to a college, your college will send you a financial aid award letter detailing every type of aid available to you, including scholarships, work-study and federal student loans.
-Your financial aid is determined by the information you gave on your FAFSA, but circumstances may have changed since you submitted it.
+Your financial aid is determined by the information you gave on your FAFSA — along with your academic performance, in the case of merit-based scholarships — but circumstances may have changed since you submitted it.

 If this is the case, you can send a letter to your school’s financial aid office appealing for more aid.
-While rare, it is possible to get more financial aid through this process.
-For some, a well-written letter is the only shot at getting more aid.
+Though rare, it is possible to get more financial aid through this process.
+An appeal letter should be carefully written, submitted to the right person and only used for specific circumstances.

 How to write a financial aid appeal letter

-Your financial aid appeal letter should explain your financial situation and why you need more aid, not a demand for more money.
+Your financial aid appeal letter should explain your financial situation and why you need more aid– not simply ask for more money.
+An appeal letter should be polite, succinct, and professional, explaining why your household income or financial situation has changed– and why this may impact your ability to attend the school.

 Before you start writing, call your school’s financial aid office to discuss your options.
-Some colleges may have a different process than an appeal letter.
+Some colleges may have a different process than an appeal letter for aid package reconsideration.

-Write your appeal letter as soon as possible to increase your chances of more aid.
-Schools have limited financial aid, so it’s smart to get your letter in early during the admissions process.
+Write your appeal letter as soon as possible to increase your chances of being awarded more.
+Schools have limited financial aid to distribute, so it’s best to submit your appeal early in the admissions process.

 Look up the application closing date at your school and submit the letter well before, if possible.
-If you’re further into the admissions process, submit the letter as far before the term start date as possible.
+If you’re further into the admissions process, submit the letter as far ahead of the term start date as you can.

 Address a specific person